 That said, it’s important to think through the pros and cons of reverse mortgages, as borrowing against your home equity comes with risk.
 (For example, if the loan total ends up being more than the value of the home, heirs might lose the house, or need to refinance, if they can’t pay off the reverse mortgage in full.)

-Even if you end up moving, your home equity value can be borrowed against to help purchase a new home.
+It may seem counterintuitive, but you can borrow against your home equity value to help purchase a new home.
 In fact, some people end up taking out home equity loans to purchase a second or investment home.

 Borrowing Against Home Equity

-Along with the above-mentioned ways to use home equity, there are many other equity home loan types that can be used to liquify the cash wrapped up in your home and make it spendable.
+There are several equity home loan types that can be used to liquify the cash wrapped up in your home and make it spendable.
 Just be aware that these loans come with costs and risks.
 For example, if the housing market suddenly shifts and your home’s value decreases substantially, you may find yourself in a hole.
-In fact, if you can’t make the payments, you could even lose your home.
+And if you can’t make the payments, you could even lose your home.
 Your home, after all, is the collateral for these loans.

 Here are a few of the most common ways to borrow against your home equity:

-• A home equity loan offers a borrower a lump sum of cash up front in return for fixed payments on a regular basis throughout the life of the loan.
+• A home equity loan offers a borrower a lump sum up front, based on their home equity.
+In return, they pay it back, typically through regular fixed payments throughout the term of the loan.
+There are generally closing costs.

-• A home equity line of credit (HELOC), on the other hand, works kind of like a credit card: Those who take out HELOCs have the opportunity to tap into their equity and convert it to spendable cash as needed, up to a certain limit.
-Neither interest rates nor payments are usually fixed.
-Closing costs may be lower than those for a home equity loan, and sometimes waived entirely if you keep the credit line open for a number of years.
+• A home equity line of credit (HELOC) works much like a credit card.
+A homeowner who takes out a HELOC has the opportunity to draw out cash as needed, up to a certain maximum limit.
+During the draw period (typically the first 10 years), they can often pay back only the interest on what they’ve withdrawn.
+After the draw period comes the repayment period, when they will have to pay back any principal, plus interest.
+Interest rates and payments are usually not fixed.
+Closing costs may be lower than those for a home equity loan and sometimes waived entirely if the borrower keeps the credit line open for a number of years.

 • With a cash-out refinance, a borrower takes out an entirely new mortgage while borrowing a portion of their existing home equity in cash.
-Closing costs are involved.
-(Deciding between different loan types can be dizzying.
-Look carefully at differences between home equity loans, HELOCs, and cash-out refinance options.)
+There are generally closing costs.

 Phew!
 That’s a lot of information.
 To recap, here’s how to calculate your home equity: